AmyJDavis/NRMPDataCleaning/README.md

 Image 1.
 Home screen of NRMP MIS Data Cleaning App.

 ### Step 5: Select and add dataset to shiny app
+Click the "Browse" button under the "Select Data File" on the left panel to select the Excel spreadsheet of MIS data you would like to run the data checker on.
+Once the data are uploaded, the data checking will occur, this may take a few moments depending on the file size you upload.
+The current limit of the app is 30MB.

 The app provides several tabs to visually explore issues with the data.
 It is not necessary to examine these.
 You can proceed directly to Step 6 and download the data with error codes.
 The codes for the errors are provided on the "Error Definitions" tab.
 You can download the PDF of the errors codes on your computer to get descriptions on the errors.
 If you are interested in visualizing your data and associated errors click through the following tabs.